 CDOT has completed a review of the subject petition in order to ensure consistency with the Transportation Action Plan (TAP).
 The TAP seeks to ensure that Charlotte's transportation network supports current and future land uses and includes streets that provide safe and comfortable mobility for motorists, pedestrians, bicyclists, and transit users.
 Based on our review of the petition, we offer the following comments.

 Vehicle Trip Generation

-This site could generate approximately 280 trips per day as currently zoned.
-Under the proposed zoning the site could generate approximately 730 trips per day if developed as multifamily apartments (for lease), or 645 trips per day if developed as condominiums (for sale).
-Neither scenario will have a significant impact on the surrounding thoroughfare system.
+This site could generate approximately 130 trips per day as currently zoned.
+Under the proposed zoning the site could generate approximately 180 trips per day.